onqtam/headjack/docs/why/9_SELFORG.md

 # SECTION: Coordination
 ██████████████████████████████████████████████████████████████████

+> "Coordination: the arrangement or mutual alignment of actions so as to maximize synergy and minimize friction in their overall pattern of activity.
+It implies that any two actions performed simultaneously or subsequently are selected so as to maximally complement and minimally obstruct each other.
+This requires a minimization of the uncertainty that otherwise would dissipate resources in needless trial-and-error, and therefore the imposition of appropriate constraints or bonds that drive the action in the right direction.
+There are two types of basic relational constraints between actions: parallel, specifying which actions could or should go on simultaneously, and sequential, specifying which action could or should follow which other action." - [Self-organization of complex, intelligent systems: an action ontology for transdisciplinary integration, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/ECCO-paradigm.pdf)

 > "According to coordination theory, we can distinguish the following fundamental dependencies or connections between actions or processes:
 >